 And, remember, the average plant requires about 1 gallon of water/week.
 Look for easy ways to save a gallon.
 Minor changes in your habits can ensure water for your garden.

 Conserving is easy.
 Let’s all do our part.

 Support Richmond Grows

 Richmond Grows is a volunteer organization supported by tax-deductible community donations.
 All of our seeds and classes are offered free of charge to our community.
+At the moment, we are working on getting all of our materials translated into different languages.
+Your donations will help make our materials and seed available to more members of our and other communities - as we share all of the resources we create with the seed library movement.
 We're a fiscally sponsored project of Urban Tilth.